dimitry/creative_cash/README.txt

 give the plural noun for that same denomination.
 See "United States.txt" for an example.
 The app will use whatever currency is listed in the config file.

+Thought process for this application:
+* What might happen if the client needs to change the random divisor?
+  This can be done by changing the random property in the config file
+* What might happen if the client needs to add another special case (like the random twist)?
+  A new implementation of the ChangeProcessor interface can be created or a new child of the BasicChangeProcessor can be created so that only the code that is relevant to the special case needs to be written.
+* What might happen if sales closes a new client in France?
+  A new currency file can be created and the config can be edited so that the new currency can be used.